Tricky open space layout help please

 Comments (11)

 Comments (19)Yep agree, it would be nicer to move in to a brand new house designed to our spec but unless we win the lottery this weekend that probably won't happen, haha!
 So this is the only way!
 Hopefully we will love it once it's all done.
 I'm just a bit OCD about tidiness and cleanliness so think I will drive my husband nuts!
 Cleaning up every five minutes!!
 It's literally not been touched in years, in fact most of it is original 1930s!
-Thanks again, it's such a great help, getting ideas from knowledgable and enthusiastic people on here....See MoreLayout/Design ideas for our open plan living space
+Thanks again, it's such a great help, getting ideas from knowledgable and enthusiastic people on here....See MoreHelp with a tricky open space layout

 OnePlan